briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

         conditions;

-        2. _(B)_ Any alteration of a historic provided that the alteration will not preclude the structure’s continued designation as a historic structure.
+        2. _(B)_ Any alteration of a historic provided that the alteration will not preclude the structure's continued designation as a historic structure.

 36. _(jj)_ "Variance" means a grant of relief from the standards of these